alexjlockwood/AndroidDesignPatterns/_posts/2018-01-24-experimenting-with-nested-scrolling.md

 <!--morestart-->

-One of the coolest project I worked on during my 3 years at Google was Google Expeditions, a virtual reality app that allows teachers to lead students on immersive virtual field trips around the world.
+One of the coolest projects I worked on during my 3 years at Google was Google Expeditions, a virtual reality app that allows teachers to lead students on immersive virtual field trips around the world.
 I especially enjoyed working on the app's field trip selector screen, which renders a `SurfaceView` behind a beautifully designed card-based layout that allows the user to quickly switch between different VR experiences.

 <!--more-->